cvpkg/opencv-action/README.md

   with:
     opencv_tag: '4.5.5' # Default is '4.5.5'.
 An env var 'opencv_tag' will be defined.
     BUILD_LIST: 'core,imgcodecs,imgproc' # Default is 'core,imgcodecs,imgproc'.
 The opencv modules(libraries, components) to be build, separated with `,` and no spaces.
+    BUILD_SHARED_LIBS: 'OFF' # Default is 'OFF'.
+Build shared opencv librarires, should be "ON" or "OFF".
 ```

 ## Use in CMakeLists.txt